quincy-tromp/100-days-of-code/README.md

-# 100-Days-of-Python
+# 100 days of Python
-100 days of Python on Udemy
+Learning Python, 1 project per day, for 100 days.